loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

 To show the QR Code, go into Remote settings on the phone that is already configured for remote control.
 Click the button Import/Export Settings and then choose Export Remote Settings.
 (The graphic below is out of date).
 You can access this same function by going to Settings->Import/Export Settings directly.

-> This process works for both Loop Remote Control and for Trio Remote Control, with the generated QR Code specific to the app that is being followed.
+> This process works for both Loop Remote Control and for Trio Remote Control.

 ![Export settings](img/export-settings.png){width="600"}
 {align="center"}